space307/pure-index/website/src/content/docs/how-to/find-unused-package-exports.md

 description: How to find unused package exports with Pure Index
 ---

-## In a monorepository
+## In a monorepo

-1. Add the `check-exports` script in the `package.json` of package that needs to be checked
+1. Add the `check-exports` script in the `package.json` of the package that needs to be checked

 ```diff
     "scripts": {